syazwansyafiq/restaurant-app/README.md

 ### API Collection

-You can find the api collection in the `api-collection.json` file.
+You can find the api collection in the `Restaurant API.postman_collection.json` file.
 You can import this file into Postman to test the API endpoints.

 ### Architecture